zurb/F5-accessibility-audit/javascript_overrides_needed.md

   helper method (`toggleAriaValue`) to keep if/else clauses to a minimum toggled with the opening and instantiation of the core functionality of all components.
+- After an unusual sounding voice-over after a QA session with Chrome VOX , `role="alert"` & `role="status"` will be replaced with `dialogalert` sometimes.

 ## Reveal
 - If an element has [data-reveal] and isn't a dialog, create a dialog element